DAY TO DAY PROGRAM

 Breakfast at the hotel.
 Today is on your own, and we recommend a visit to the local art museum or the Knud Rasmussen Museum.
 You will have plenty of time to hike around town, and check out the many smaller shops, some of which sell local handicrafts.

-You can also hike to National Park around the Ice Fjord – there are 3 routes, and they are all wonderful.
+You can also hike to UNESCO-site around the ice fjord – there are 3 routes, and they are all wonderful.

 If you are curious for other kinds of excursions you can find more options here.
 Ilulissat Adventure is our local department in Ilulissat, owned by Arctic Friend.

-Day 8, Tuesday: Disko Bay Explorer trip – visit the settlement Ilimanaq / B, L
+Day 8, Tuesday: Disko Bay Explorer trip – visit the settlement Oqaatsut / B, L

-Breakfast at the Hotel.
-Then it is time to visit the small settlement of Ilimanaq (Danish name: Claushavn).
-You will meet up in the harbour, where you will start today’s trip with a 45 minutes boat trip to Ilimanaq.
-It is a beautiful trip, and you will pass the large icebergs in front of the icefjord.
-Today the main activity in Ilimanaq is fishing and hunting, but tourism is also an important part of the life in the settlement.
+Breakfast at the hotel.
+Then it is time to visit the small settlement of Oqaatut (Dutch name: Rode Bay).
+You will meet up in the harbour, where you will start today’s trip with a 35 minutes boat trip to Oqaatsut.
+It is a beautiful trip, and you will pass large icebergs, small hunter’s cabins and maybe whales.
+Today the main activity in Oqaatsut is fishing and hunting, but tourism is also an important part of the life in the settlement.
 Life seems in many ways peaceful and balanced.
-Ilimanaq has a church, a common house for special occasions and celebrations, a school and of course a local store where you can buy (almost) everything!
+Oqaatust has a church, a common house for special occasions and celebrations, a school and of course a local store where you can buy (almost) everything!

 Breakfast at the hotel.
 Today is another day to write home about!
-Few places in Greenland are as pretty as the glacier of EQI, the Calving Glacier.
-It lies about 70 km north of Ilulissat, and we will go there by boat.
-On the boat we are able to sail up to the very edge of the glacier, and, if we are lucky, experience the breaking off of ice.
-Today the front of the glacier is up to 100 meters on the highest point, but it changes all the time.
-The noise it makes, when old ice cracks off and drops into the sea is a sight to behold.
+Few places in Greenland is as pretty as the glacier of Eqi, the calving glacier.
+The glacier is situated about 70 km north of Ilulissat, and we will go there by boat.
+On the boat we are able to sail up to the very edge of the glacier, and if we are lucky, experience the breaking off of ice.
+Today the front of the glacier is up to 100 meters high on the highest point, but it changes all the time.
+The noise it makes, when old ice cracks off and drops into the sea, is a sight to behold.

 Hiking trip to the lagoon, moraine and glacier:

-From the cabins we will hike around the small lagoon that is situated in the southern part of the glacier.
-In the lagoon you will often find large flocks of goose in the breeding season.
-The tour continues up along the moraine where you have an excellentview of the glaciers different formations, like cracks and colors and movements – absolutely spectacular and very close up but from a safe distance.
-Att his spot you will also be able to see the voluminous calvings with huge chinks of ice falling off and into the fjord.
+From the cabins we will hike around the small lagoon, which is situated in the southern part of the glacier.
+In the lagoon you will often find large flocks of geese in the breeding season.
+The tour continues up along the moraine where you have an excellent view of the glacier’s different formations, like cracks and colors and movements – absolutely spectacular and very close up but from a safe distance.
+At this spot you will also be able to see the voluminous calvings with huge chunks of ice falling off and into the fjord.

 Breakfast at Café Victor.
-You will have the morning on you own.
+You will have the morning to yourself.
 Enjoy the pristine nature around Eqi, go for a walk to the old moraine near the present glacier front.
-At around 02:00 pm you will go back on the boat, that will take you back to Ilulissat.
+At around 03:00 pm you will go back on the boat, which will take you back to Ilulissat.
 We are taking the same route home, and coffee and cake is served on the boat.
 We will be back in Ilulissat at around 07:00pm.
 Look out for seals and whales on the way!
 You will stay at Hotel Hvide Falk.

 Day 12, Saturday: Return journey Ilulissat – Kangerlussuaq – Copenhagen /M, A